QuarkNerd/blog/dpizzi/_posts/02-06-2015-StrongTypingWithKnockoutJSAndRequireJS.md

 require(["Scripts/App/main"]);
 {% endhighlight %}

-The first application module (_Scripts/App/main.ts_) is in charge of initialising the viewmodel binding.
+The first application module (`Scripts/App/main.ts`) is in charge of initialising the viewmodel binding.

 ### KnockoutJS Activation

-The [activation process](http://knockoutjs.com/documentation/observables.html#activating-knockout) is needed in order to make use of KnockOutJS functionalities.
+The [activation process](http://knockoutjs.com/documentation/observables.html#activating-knockout) is needed in order to make use of KnockoutJS functionalities.
 After creating an instance of the page viewmodel we simply pass its reference to the method __ko.applyBindings()__.

 _/Scripts/App/main.ts_